Frat’s Dragonkin: The Banished Guide -

 15+ power

 When a skill gains power, the damage, damage range (for charge up skills), or damage per second (for channeled skills) increases, and if it has a cost, than the cost or cost per second (for channeled skills) increases as well.
-In order for a skill to gain power, it has to have modifier fragments or wyrmling fragments "connected" to it.
+In order for a skill to gain power, it has to have modifier fragments or wyrmling fragments "connected" to it on the Ancestral Grid.
 Connected can either mean:

 Attached to the character skill fragment, so when you pick up the fragment, those pieces come as well.
 They cannot be removed, nor can other pieces be added, but one of the fragments can be enchanted into something different.